mushfiqulalam/isp/README.md

 # isp
-camera pipeline

-Starting from raw to final jpg image there are multiple operations such as:
+This package delivers algorithms for a camera pipeline, where the pipeline starts by reading the raw image and metadata information, and generating an output rgb image.
+The sections are:
-(1) Black level correction
+(1) Black level correction__
-(2) Vignetting / Lens roll off correction
+(2) Vignetting / Lens roll off correction__
 (3) Bad pixel correction
 (4) Channel balance gain
 (5) Bayer noise reduction